wandb/weave/pr_todo.md

 Query & Performance:

-- [ ] Naive ORM Implementation:
+- Naive ORM Implementation:
-  - [ ] No support for live data
+  - No support for live data
-  - [ ] Recalculates every edge
+  - Recalculates every edge
-  - [ ] Not Weave-based!
+  - Not Weave-based!
-  - [ ] Requires loading the entire project into memory!
+  - Requires loading the entire project into memory!

 Future:

-- [ ] Project Selector should limit to only "good" projects
+- Project Selector should limit to only "good" projects
-- [ ] Project Homepage is a big opportunity for innovation
+- Project Homepage is a big opportunity for innovation
-- [ ] Tab state not saved
+- Tab state not saved
-- [ ] "Peak" style previews
+- "Peak" style previews
-- [ ] Ability to open any of the Table Pages in a board
+- Ability to open any of the Table Pages in a board
-- [ ] Structure and Record DAGS
+- Structure and Record DAGS
-- [ ] Board and Table Support
+- Board and Table Support
-- [ ] Pinnable filters
+- Pinnable filters
-- [ ] Odd Behavior: Only the main data view adapts to nested URI
+- Odd Behavior: Only the main data view adapts to nested URI
-- [ ] (Future) FEAT: ObjectVersion Board listing Page
+- (Future) FEAT: ObjectVersion Board listing Page
-- [ ] (Future) GAP: ObjectVersion "Open in Board" opens in old link
+- (Future) GAP: ObjectVersion "Open in Board" opens in old link
-- [ ] FEAT: Show outputs when narrowed to a single op version
+- FEAT: Show outputs when narrowed to a single op version
-- [ ] FEAT: TypeVersion Filter (Include Subtypes)
+- FEAT: TypeVersion Filter (Include Subtypes)

-Needs Cleanup:

-- [ ] Use of version hashes in filter - need to convert everything to uris
-- [ ] Various locations use context to get entity/project - this is bad as it assumes all links are within the same project
+- Ops Page: (Future)
+- Types Page: (Future)
+- Objects Page: (Future)
+- Board Page: (Future)
+- Boards Page: (Future)
+- Table Page: (Future)
+- Tables: (Future)